mhweiner/kizu/docs/inspiration.md

 > “A program is a specification of behavior.”
 > — C. A. R. Hoare

-Modern test tools have grown complex, often compensating for design flaws instead of helping reveal them. **Hoare** aims to reverse that — with a minimal API that helps you focus on your code, not the tool.
+Modern test tools have grown complex, often compensating for design flaws instead of helping reveal them. **kizu** aims to reverse that — with a minimal API that helps you focus on your code, not the tool.

 > “The price of reliability is the pursuit of the utmost simplicity.
 It is a price which the very rich find most hard to pay.”
 > — C. A. R. Hoare